ModioAB/caramel/README.txt

 ----------------------

-Caramel is a REST-ful web application that accepts certificate signing requests (CSR) from anyone, stores this, and possibly returns a signed certificate.
+Caramel is a REST-ful web application that accepts certificate signing requests (CSR) from anyone, stores them, and possibly returns a signed certificate.

 A client pushes its certificate signing request (CSR) to the public web